underdogliu/underdogliu.github.io/aboutme.md

 -------------------
 ### Lil bit about me
 I am an engineer and researcher on speech technologies.
-Currently I am a postdoctoral researcher at National Institute of Informatics.
+Currently I am a postdoctoral researcher at [Yamagishi lab @ National Institute of Informatics](https://nii-yamagishilab.github.io/).
 My main research interest is speaker recognition and spoofing detection.

 I meanwhile am at the end of my journey to persue a PhD degree, jointly funded by [School of Computing @ Uni. of Eastern Finland](http://www.uef.fi/en/web/cs) and [MULTISPEECH @ Inria Nancy Grand Est](https://team.inria.fr/multispeech/).
 I am supervised by [Md Sahidullah](https://scholar.google.co.in/citations?user=jRcYfsQAAAAJ&hl=en) and [Tomi Kinnunen](http://cs.joensuu.fi/pages/tkinnu/webpage/).

 Before the PhD study, I was an R&D engineer at [Emotech](https://www.linkedin.com/company/emotech-ltd/).

 Some fun and undisturbing facts about me:
 * In my spare time I love training and playing ball sports.
-These are main causes of my procrastination.
+They are responsible to my procrastination.
 * I am a huge fan of rap music for decades, without any genre preference.
 I almost never avoid bad stuff in rap songs, which makes me embrace and cherish my ordinary life.
+I used to chop, but no longer at that level anymore.
 * I don't like intentional traveling but somehow I've been a nomad.
 I've been living (not short-term traveling) in 8 cities among 5 countries.
 * I'm a former hoarder for digital product while now a minimalism practitioner.